Deidra & Laney Rob a Train: Production

 In June 2016, it was announced Ashleigh Murray, Rachel Crow, David Sullivan, Tim Blake Nelson, Danielle Nicolet, Sasheer Zamata and Arturo Castro had been cast in the film, with Sydney Freeland directing from a screenplay by Shelby Farrell, while Susan Cartsonis and Nick Moceri will produce the film, alongside Netflix who will finance and distribute the film.

 Filming

 Principal photography began in July 2016, in Utah in places including Ogden and Salt Lake City.
 Many of the railroad scenes were filmed in Heber City at the Heber Valley Railroad and all of the scenes at a school and prison were filmed at Judge Memorial Catholic High School.

 Release

 The film had its world premiere at the Sundance Film Festival on January 23, 2017.
 It was released on March 17, 2017 by Netflix.

 Critical reception

 Deidra and Laney Rob a Train received positive reviews from film critics.
+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on seven critics, indicating "generally favorable" reviews.